ondrolexa/pypsbuilder/README.md

     mamba activate pyps

 and install with pip.
-Note that PyQt6 is not yet available in conda repositories, so we need to use the pyqt5 version:
+As PyQt is already installed with mamba/conda, we will install **pypsbuilder** without UI framework:

-    pip install pypsbuilder[pyqt5]
+    pip install pypsbuilder

 > [!NOTE]
 > If you encounter errors during install, try to install without upgrading dependencies:
 > ```
-> pip install --no-deps pypsbuilder[pyqt5]
+> pip install --no-deps pypsbuilder
 > ```

 #### Upgrade existing installation